Education Research Grant

 - Must be directly responsible for the supervision and oversight of the fellow and have sufficient time available to ensure an optimal mentored relationship.

-GRANT REVIEW PROCESSThe SAEM Grants Committee is responsible for reviewing grant applications for this award, and will make recommendations to the SAEMF Board of Trustees regarding candidate award recipients.
-The committee uses a scoring system to judge and compare applications that considers the qualifications of the applicant and mentor, the research proposal, the training proposal, and the host institution.
-The committee judges applications with the goal of choosing awardees with the highest likelihood of becoming highly productive academic emergency physicians with specialized expertise in education.
+The SAEM Grants Committee is responsible for reviewing grant applications for this award and will make recommendations to the SAEM Foundation Board of Trustees regarding candidate recipients.
+The committee uses a scoring system to judge and compare applications that considers the qualifications of the applicant, the research proposal, and the host institution.
+The committee judges applications with the goal of choosing awardees with the highest likelihood of successfully completing an innovative, high-impact education research project.
 An Education Research Grant will be awarded only if the committee and the SAEMF deems that an applicant worthy of receiving the award can be selected.

 POLICIES GOVERNING THE USE OF HUMANS AND ANIMALS